 If you are holding a passport of the European Union (EU), the European Economic Area (EEA) and Switzerland you only require a valid ID card or comparable identification to travel to Germany.
-Students from these countries can register at the city's registry office as soon as they have found an apartment (see p.
-12).
-This is where they will receive a residence permit for study purposes.
+Students from these countries can register at the city's registry office as soon as they have found an apartment.